-Q: OK.
+QUESTIONER.
+OK.
 Thanks.

-CROWTHER: So that's one of the things that makes the OSCE useful, is among their confidence-building measures are requirements for the different - the 57 different signatories to be talking to each other, and requirements for them to share data on threats and things like that.
+Dr. CROWTHER.
+That's one of the things that makes the OSCE useful, is among their confidence-building measures are requirements for the 57 different signatories to be talking to each other, and requirements for them to share data on threats and things like that.
 So 57 of the 193 or 196 countries in the world, depending on what list you use, are theoretically operating off the same script.

 Tim mentions that there's some confusion, but I would propose that there's confusion in the United States.
 There isn't a single phone number in the United States to call either.
-So this is kind of an ongoing type of thing.

-WRAY: And this OSCE points-of-contact list is more government to government.
-There's also the cert to cert and law enforcement channels.
-But what - through the OSCE, each state has been asked to provide a policy point of contact and a technical point of contact in case they want to try to reach out from a state perspective regarding an incident that rises to the level of national security concern.
+This is kind of an ongoing type of thing.
+Ms. WRAY.
+And this OSCE points-of-contact list is more government-to-government.
+There's also the cert-to-cert and law enforcement channels.
+But through the OSCE, each state has been asked to provide a policy point of contact and a technical point of contact in case they want to try to reach out from a state perspective regarding an incident that rises to the level of national security concern.

-TIERSKY: Thank you.
+Mr. TIERSKY.
+Thank you.
 That was a great question.